 In early 2014, a series of rapid developments unfolded in Ukraine.
 The Ukrainian Parliament voted to remove President Viktor Yanukovych from office due to widespread protests and allegations of corruption, eventually leading to a call for new elections.

 In the southern Ukrainian city of Sevastopol, a pro-Russian mayor had been installed, raising concerns about potential separatist sentiments fueled by the Kremlin's influence.

-Previous political agreements had led to the establishment of Russian army bases in Crimea.
-With the support of pro-Russian civilian militias, Russia tightened its grip on the region.
-Soldiers moved from one Ukrainian army base to the next to negotiate with the national forces.
-Violence erupted as pro-Russian and pro-Ukrainian protest groups faced each other, with deaths and wounded on both sides.
+Prior to these events, political agreements had allowed the establishment of Russian military bases in Crimea.
+Backed by pro-Russian civilian militias, Russia intensified its control over the region.
+Russian soldiers engaged in negotiations with Ukrainian national forces, moving from one Ukrainian army base to the next.
+Tensions escalated as pro-Russian and pro-Ukrainian protest groups confronted each other, resulting in casualties on both sides.

-Sevastopol - 07-03-2014 - Russian soldiers without insigna surround a Ukrainian military base on the outskirt of Sevastopol. © Pierre Crom
+Sevastopol, March 07, 2014 - Russian soldiers without insignia surround a Ukrainian military base. © Pierre Crom

-Simferopol - 16-03-2014 - A man casts his vote during the referendum to decide if Crimea should become Russia. © Pierre Crom
+Simferopol, March 16, 2014 - People cast their ballot during the referendum to decide whether Crimea should become part of Russia. © Pierre Crom